 Karen has been the recipient of prestigious awards, including the Award for Excellence in the MACSA Choir Competition.
 She has over 30 years of teaching experience.

 She has also taught piano to students ranging in age from four to seventy five.
 She uses various methods from Alfred to Bastien and chooses the book that best fits the age and experience of the student.
 Karen believes learning piano can be fun, so she teaches various genres including classical, general and the latest pop or Disney hits.
 She mixes the students individual preferences in with technique and theory.

 As beginner students learn to read music, Karen teaches different strategies from rote to mathematical to analytical, enabling each individual student to utilize their own strengths to develop into an accomplished pianist.

 Karen loves working one on one with her students and watching them develop as musicians.

-Piano lessons with Karen at the NJ School of Music in Medford are available Tuesday, Wednesday and Friday.
+Piano lessons with Karen at the NJ School of Music in Medford are available Tuesday and Wednesday

 The call of music has always been a strong one for Clarence Watson.
 While still in high school he was asked to be part of a Dixieland Band to perform at Carnegie Hall.
 Then still fresh from his first year at Temple University he was recruited to play with Lionel Hampton's band.
 Realizing that he needed to finish his education Lionel Hampton graciously allowed Clarence to leave the band so that he could finish his degree under the stipulation that the minute he graduated from school he would give him a call.
 Clarence left the Hampton band and finished his degree at PMA (University of the Arts) then returned once again to tour with the Hampton band for another two years.
 After spending a year and a half in the army Clarence began teaching music in the Pemberton School District; where he remained until 1999.